 - Do not travel on a tourist visa if you wish to work in Germany.
 A tourist visa cannot be modified or extended.

-- As a rule, your visa will be issued for a three-month stay.
+- As a rule, your visa will be issued for a three to six month stay.
 Before it expires, you must apply to the local immigration office for a residence permit on the basis of your visa.

 Interactive world map with an overview of Germany’s diplomatic missions abroad: